freddiehaddad/assembly/README.md

                .        .  rbp
 ```

-Now that we saved the value in the `rbp` register, we need to update it to reflect the base of `bar`'s stack frame.
+After saving the value in the `rbp` register, we must update it to reflect the base of `bar`'s stack frame.
 This can be achieved with the `movq` instruction.

 ```Assembly
 movq     %rsp, %rbp